particle-iot/docs/src/content/reference/datasheets/b-series/b-series-eval-board.md

 You will normally use this with the [SdFat](https://build.particle.io/libs/SdFat/1.0.16/tab/SdFat.h) library.

 With the jumpers installed, it will use the secondary SPI (SPI1) and pin D5 as the chip select.
+You cannot use D2, D3, D4, D5, and D6 as GPIO for your own (non-SD card) use.

 | Micro SD | nRF52 Pin | SoM Pin | SoM Pin Number |
 | :---: | :---: |  :---: |  :---: |